We’re Here to Help You Meet Your Clients’ Giving Goals

 - Fax or email the form to Legacy Foundation’s investment manager, Northern Trust.

 Open a Donor Advised Fund

 A donor advised fund offers flexibility.
 We can quickly set-up a fund, allowing the donor to take advantage of tax savings within the year while giving time to decide how to support charities over their lifetime.

 Gifts of real estate or personal property, such as artwork, can offer your clients new and different ways to establish a charitable fund.

 Many of your clients may find that the protection offered by life insurance is no longer needed later in life, making life insurance policies an ideal gift.

 Congress passed the SECURE Act, limiting stretch payments to IRA beneficiaries to 10 years.
 If you planned to benefit your children with your IRA, your heirs will now pay higher taxes on the inheritance they receive from you.

-Most taxpayers won’t be required to begin taking Required Minimum Distributions (RMDs) from qualified retirement accounts until age 72.
-Additionally, RMDs have been suspended for 2020.
-Even though RMDs aren’t required in 2020, a Qualified Charitable Distribution can significantly reduce future RMDs.
+Most taxpayers won’t be required to begin taking Required Minimum Distributions (RMDs) from qualified retirement accounts until age 73.
+Qualified Charitable Distributions can significantly reduce future RMDs.
 If your client doesn’t need their full annual RMDs in the future, making gifts to charity now can decrease that IRA balance and decrease the amounts required to be taken in future years.

 Asking a client about philanthropy is an important part of providing complete financial planning and professional advice.
 Many professional advisors find that assisting clients in this area is personally rewarding as well.
 Legacy Foundation will assist in helping you provide clients with clear and understandable giving options.